 You may have plugged your Amazon FireStick device into the wrong input source for your TV.
 This is easy to check for and fix.

-- Click on the Source or Input button on your TV remote (not your FireStick remote).
+- Click the Source or Input button on your TV remote (not your FireStick remote).

 - Browse through your options and select the one that has your FireStick connected.
-If you are not sure which HDMI port it’s in, you can select each HDMI input one by one.
+If you are unsure which HDMI port it’s in, you can select each HDMI input individually.

 3. Check Your Internet Connection

-If the No Signal issue on your Amazon FireStick doesn’t seem to be caused by your HDMI connection, you should move on to checking your router and Wi-Fi connection.
+If your Amazon FireStick’s no-signal issue isn’t caused by your HDMI connection, you should check your router and Wi-Fi connection.

 - If you have Ethernet cables, confirm that they are properly connected.